In this Article

 - Miscarriages Are More Common Than You Think

 Around 30% of all pregnancies end in miscarriage.
 Unfortunately, due to the taboo associated with it, very few people talk about it openly.

 Don’t fret if you are not ready to have a child in your 20s.
 Remember, medical science has advanced tremendously, and most women are giving birth to happy, healthy babies in their 30s and even mid-forties.
-As per doctors, if you take care of your health, eat right and exercise regularly, you can have a happy pregnancy and a healthy baby at any age.
+If you take care of your health, eat right and exercise regularly, you can have a happy pregnancy and a healthy baby even in your 30s.